LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 Another feature that LogRocket and FullStory provide is the heat map.
 This engagement map lets you visualize how users interact with your web elements, including their scroll patterns, the pages they give the most attention to, and what they choose to ignore.

-FullStory also uses heatmap to help you visualize the best performing web pages and understand how customers behave when navigating your site.
+FullStory also uses heatmap to help you visualize the best-performing web pages and understand how customers behave when navigating your site.
 With the FullStory heat map, you can use scroll maps to see how far a user scrolls on your web pages.
-This web analytic tool also offers click maps to help you to see where users click on your website.
+This web analytic tool also offers click maps to help you see where users click on your website.

 Product analytics